GLOBAL MARKETS-World stocks ease further from highs, oil dips on COVID-19 count

 “The vaccines news are a positive medium-term impulse for the global economic outlook and investors are trying to weigh that against the prospect of an imminent stalling of the European and U.S. recovery amid the prospect of extensions of current lockdown measures,” said Rodrigo Catril, a senior FX strategist at NAB.

-Sterling, however, was weaker still, down 0.5% after a report Europe’s leaders would demand the European Commission publish no-deal plans as the deadline for talks over a trade deal go down to the wire.
+Sterling weakened, down 0.4% against the dollar and 0.2% per euro, on a report Europe’s leaders would demand the European Commission publish Brexit no-deal plans as the deadline for trade talks go down to the wire.

-Despite the equity market caution, gold traders continued to take a longer-term view, betting the COVID-19 vaccines would translate into a quicker economic recovery, sending the yellow metal to a one-week low.
+Despite the equity market caution, gold traders continued to take a longer-term view, betting the COVID-19 vaccines would translate into a quicker economic recovery.
+That sent the precious metal to a one-week low.

 Our Standards: The Thomson Reuters Trust Principles.